Frequently Asked Questions about World Gorilla Marathon

 • 10 KM City Breeze Run

-• 5KM Fun run for families and conservation supporters
+• 5KM Family Fun run (Ideal for families, Conservationists, Wellness, and Lifestyle supporters)

 i).
 Local (Uganda and East Africans) Participants: